A Message from the Chief Rabbi

 The distractions we are all but obsessed with during the week are not true rest from the stresses of working life.
 Too often we look to rest our bodies without also looking to wake up to the truly important elements of our lives.
 Shabbat stands at the end of each week to remove both work and distraction: to remind us why we toil and to give us the strength to continue.

 Shabbat is truly for sharing and that is precisely what ShabbatUK is all about.
-On a day of rest it can be all too easy to recuperate alone, but true meaning is found in our engagement with loved ones.
-This year, use ShabbatUK to reinvest in the most important people in your life, and share what’s important with them lest you find yourself distracted by distraction.
+On a day of rest, it can be all too easy to recuperate alone, but true meaning is found in our engagement with loved ones.
+Use ShabbatUK to reinvest in the most important people in your life, and share what’s important with them lest you find yourself distracted by distraction.